cockroachdb/docs/configure-replication-zones.md

 **Scenario:**

-- You have a 7 nodes, 5 with SSD drives and 2 with HDD drives.
+- You have 7 nodes, 5 with SSD drives and 2 with HDD drives.
 - You want data replicated 3 times by default.
 - Speed and availability are important for a specific table that is queried very frequently, however, so you want the data in that table to be replicated 5 times, preferrably on nodes with SSD drives.